 Educate a Girl - Change the World

-Maiden Education is one of a number of charities which will receive the proceeds from the Maiden Factor’s fundraising activities with the yacht Maiden.
-Maiden Education is working with a number of charities who fulfil one or all of the following criteria;
+The Maiden Factor Foundation is one of a number of charities which will receive the proceeds from the Maiden Factor’s fundraising activities with the yacht Maiden.
+The Maiden Factor Foundation is working with a number of charities who fulfil one or all of the following criteria;

 Empower/teach/mentor girls, promote, facilitate, lobby for or provide solutions which enable the education of girls not currently afforded that basic human right.

-Maiden Education will be well placed to work with smaller, solution based charities and not for profit organisations around the world.
+The Maiden Factor Foundation will be well placed to work with smaller, solution based charities and not for profit organisations around the world.
 These have been picked for their proven ability to understand and solve the very real issues which prevent girls attending school.
 Their successes are tangible and measureable and focus on areas often overlooked by larger organisations and global charities.

 Girls have big dreams for their lives, no matter where they live.
 These dreams start and — sadly for millions — end with education.
 The poorest girls in the poorest countries get just three years of schooling.
 Over the past 15 years the international community has worked to get them six, then nine.